Sex education: England and Wales

-Cecil Reddie ran the first sex education course at a British school in October 1889 at Abbotsholme School but the lessons were only for sex between married couples.
+Cecil Reddie ran the first sex education course at a British school in October 1889 at Abbotsholme School, but the lessons were only for sex between married couples.

-In England and Wales, Sex and relationships education (SRE) is compulsory since 1976, in part, from age 11 onwards.
-It involves teaching children about reproduction, sexuality and sexual health.
+In England and Wales, Sex and Relationships Education (SRE) has been compulsory since 1976, in part, from age 11 onwards.
+It involves teaching children about reproduction, sexuality, and sexual health.
 It does not promote early sexual activity or any particular sexual orientation.
 The compulsory parts of sex and relationships education are the elements contained within the national curriculum for science.
 Parents can currently withdraw their children from all other parts of sex and relationships education if they want.